 The History of KidCareCanada

-KidCareCanada has a long history and is based on a concept that enters its 33nd year in 2019.
+KidCareCanada’s long history was based on a concept that entered its 34th year in 2020.

 It was first conceived by Estelle Paget in 1987 as “After They’re Born”, a TV parenting show that was given provisional acceptance by CBC television.
 The first proposal was written with the help of Patty Kealy, Estelle’s UBC colleague who used her considerable computer skills to add to the professional presentation of the proposal.